Gertjan423/KHC/README.md

 Since the implementation is also a cabal package you can also build an executable instead:

     cabal build
-    ./dist/build/quantcs/quantcs Tests/Test1.hs
+    ./dist/build/khc/khc Tests/Test1.hs

+## TODOs ##

+This is still an early version, so several improvements are planned for the near future:

+* Improve the simple included parser.
+* Include a System F evaluator, for executing programs.
+* Write additional test files.
+* Perform kind inference (the compiler currently only performs kind checking).

 ## Adding Tests ##

 Apart from running the test files in directory `Tests`, you can also create and test your own.
-Currently, the prototype requires the syntactic restrictions explained in the paper.
-Additionally, we require the following:
+Currently, the compiler requires the following syntactic restrictions:

 * Type parameters of datatypes and type classes should be explicitly annotated with their kind.
 * Type variables in instance heads should be annotated with their kind.
 * Universally quantified variables should also be annotated with their kind at their binding site.

 The above are illustrated in the existing tests in directory `Tests`.
-Since this is a proof-of-concept implementation, we do not perform kind inference, hence the above requirements (the implementation still performs kind *checking* though).
+We currently do not perform kind inference, hence the above requirements (the implementation still performs kind *checking* though).

 If you have any inquiries concerning the implementation please do not hesitate to [contact us](mailto:gertjan.bottu@kuleuven.be).